Sitecore/jss/docs/data/routes/docs/client-frameworks/nextjs/nextjs-static-export/en.md

 	> The `fallback: true` mode of `getStaticPaths` is not supported when using next export.
 1. Remove usage of `<VisitorIdentification />` component in `src/Layout.tsx`, since Visitor Identification not available.
 1. Define `PUBLIC_URL` in `.env`.
-1. Add script `next build && next export` in package.json.
+1. Add script `"export": "npm-run-all --serial bootstrap next:build next:export"` in package.json.